 Today the parish covers Singleton, Broke, Glendonbrook and Branxton/Greta.

 Fr Thomas Chirackal is the current Parish Priest of St Patrick's Parish, Singleton.
-Fr Thomas can be contacted through the Parish/College Office on 6578 9600.
+Fr Thomas can be contacted through the Parish Office on 02 5507 4048.

 New families to the College are invited to make contact with Fr Thomas.

-Parents wishing for their children to participate in the Parish Sacramental Program are invited to contact the Parish/College office on 02 6578 9613 or the Coordinator of the Parish Sacramental Team; Mrs Leanne O'Brien through the Parish/College Office.
+Parents wishing for their children to participate in the Parish Sacramental Program are invited to contact the Parish office on 02 5507 4048.